You’ve worked hard to build up your pension pot. So you’ll probably want to know what will happen to it when you die.

 If you have a private pension and you've not taken an income from it

-There are two common types of private pension and they behave in different ways if you die before you start taking payments from them.
+There are 2 common types of private pension and they behave in different ways if you die before you start taking payments from them.

-- A defined contribution pension – a pension that’s based on how much has been paid into it – will normally pay the value of your pension pot in a lump sum to your dependants
+- A defined contribution pension — a pension that’s based on how much has been paid into it — will normally pay the value of your pension pot in a lump sum to your dependants.
+If you die before age 75, benefits under money purchase schemes can usually be passed on to your beneficiaries free of tax.

 - A defined benefit pension — a pension that’s based on your final or average salary and the length of time you work for the employer — will usually pay a pension to your spouse or partner.
 It may also pay a pension to your children until they leave full time education.
 The pensions paid to dependants are usually less than the pension you would have received